sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 #### Input Reflections

-In reality these maintenance and replacement tasks would be determined by the specific equipment and manufacturer recommendations.
-For the purposes of this simulation, we use generic replacement tasks that apply to broad equipment categories.
-Users can customize the replacement task templates to better reflect their specific asset management practices.
+In reality these tasks would be determined by the specific equipment and manufacturer recommendations.
+For the purposes of this simulation, we use generic maintenance, repair/replacement tasks that apply to broad equipment categories.
+Users can customize both maintenance and repair/replacement task templates to better reflect their specific asset management practices.

-Increased simulation accuracy may even require more granular equipment types in the graph to ensure that the correct replacement tasks are applied.
-For example, if a user wants to differentiate between different sizes or models of transformers, they may need to create separate equipment types in the graph (e.g., "transformer_small", "transformer_large") and define corresponding replacement tasks for each type.
-This allows for more precise control over maintenance and replacement strategies based on the specific characteristics of the equipment.
+Increased simulation accuracy may even require more granular equipment types in the graph to ensure that the correct tasks are applied.
+For example, if a user wants to differentiate between different sizes or models of transformers, they may need to create separate equipment types in the graph (e.g., "transformer_small", "transformer_large") and define corresponding tasks for each type.
+This allows for more precise control over maintenance and repair/replacement strategies based on the specific characteristics of the equipment.

 We see this as an area for future improvement, where future researchers can explore more detailed equipment classifications and their impact on asset management strategies, based on real-world data and practices.